Where Is Trenton In New Jersey

 Transportation Enhancements

 Ongoing transportation projects are further enhancing Trenton's connectivity.
-Improvements to highways, rail lines, and the airport are aimed at reducing traffic congestion, improving access to jobs and services, and promoting economic growth.
+Even so, improvements to highways, rail lines, and the airport are aimed at reducing traffic congestion, improving access to jobs and services, and promoting economic growth.
 These investments are crucial for maintaining Trenton's competitiveness in the regional economy.

 Environmental Sustainability